-The campus of The American University in Dubai is the material expression of the University's mission and character.
-Two words come to mind in describing this campus - American and worldclass.
+The campus of The American University in Dubai is the material expression of the university's mission and character.
+Two words come to mind in describing this campus - American and world-class.
 "American" because of its sobriety and Jeffersonian architectural rigor, "world-class" because of the notable quality of the physical plant and accompanying facilities.

 Indeed, the facilities that comprise the multi-edifice campus are nothing less than impressive, whether they be found in the academic wings, cafeteria, student and faculty housing or administrative complex.
 Specifically, eleven buildings dot the campus today; a ten-story faculty housing unit being the latest addition.
-A Student Center, housing indoor sports facilities and food court in addition to several other amenities, is currently under construction.
+A Student Center, housing indoor sports facilities and food court, in addition to several other amenities, is scheduled to be inaugurated in September, 2008.